God Meets Us Where We Are: But Will You Know Him When You Meet Him?

 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
 (Rom.
 5:8)

-While it’s biblical to say that God hates sin, but loves sinners, is it biblical instruction for us to say, “Hate sin but love sinners?
-Jeff Frazier at the Chaplestreet Church in Batavia, IL (who preached on this subject August 2, 2020, and who’s sermon inspires this post) suggests that it isn’t biblical, at least not in the way it is usually applied.
+While it’s biblical to say that God hates sin, but loves sinners, is it biblical instruction for us to say, “Hate sin but love sinners”?
+Jeff Frazier at the Chaplestreet Church in Batavia, IL (who preached on this subject August 2, 2020, and who’s sermon inspires this post) suggests that it isn’t biblical, at least not in the way we usually apply it.

 Continue reading “Should We Hate the Sin, and Love the Sinner?”